clearhaus/3DSv2-api-documentation/source/index.rst

   your 3-D Secure usage.

 Devoted team
-  We take pride in our job and are dedicated to provide a great service.
+  We take pride in our job and are dedicated to providing a great service.

 .. _what-is-a-3-d-secure-server: